Infragram DIY Filter Pack

-A piece of "infrablue" filter which you can use to turn your webcam or cheap point-and-shoot into an infrared/visible compositing "multispectral" camera.
+A piece of blue and red filter which you can use to turn your webcam or cheap point-and-shoot into an infrared/visible compositing "multispectral" camera.
 The filter allows you to take an infrared photo in the "red" channel of your camera, and a visible image in the "blue" channel.
-These can be used to measure photosynthetic activity; read more about the technique at http://publiclab.org/wiki/near-infrared-camera and http://publiclab.org/wiki/infragram.
+These can be used to measure photosynthetic activity; read more about the technique at http://publiclab.org/near-infrared-camera and http://publiclab.org/infragram.

 Installing your filter:

 Be aware that this is a relatively permanent change to your camera -- you may not want to convert your expensive DSLR, for example!
-We've also found that not every webcam will produce good infrablue images -- while all the legit point & shoot cameras are fine, we're keeping track of which webcams do and don't work well on this page: http://publiclab.org/wiki/infragram-convertible-cameras (if you're doing your own experiments, as many already are, please add your findings there!)
+We've also found that not every webcam will produce good infrablue images -- while all the legit point & shoot cameras are fine, we're keeping track of which webcams do and don't work well on this page: http://publiclab.org/infragram-convertible-cameras (if you're doing your own experiments, as many already are, please add your findings there!)
 Additionally, we have discovered that a Rosco Red Fire filter works better for a larger variety of cameras and we have begun moving to produce red with blue filter packs.

 (The lens assembly removed and the infrared-blocking filter being extracted.
 Typically the IR filter that needs to be removed is glued to the backside of the lens assembly.)